 Here at Parametric, customers order repeat parts all the time.
 We love those orders because we went through the painful process of proving how to make them already.
 We can execute quickly and effectively because we know exactly what to do, how to do it, and we even optimized the what and the how.

 If you are not on a 3 task winning series and know what to do next with 100% confidence, then you’re treading water instead of swimming to the shore.
 Leverage a proven process, practice discipline, and don’t deviate from it.
 I’m guilty of this myself, I try to improve the process and I take short cuts all because I fancy myself smart enough to do it better.
 And if I execute, then I get that secondary emotional payoff of feeling superior over others.
 It’s risky and bites me in the butt sometimes.
 Other times, I circumvent brick walls, major breakthroughs follow and I feel good.

 Know your situation and your risks.
 It’s best to follow the proven process that comes from repeated first-hand experience that illustrated excellent results.
 Find that person to help you, listen, and then execute.

 Axiom 2: Solve problems one variable at a time.

 Sometimes the machinists here execute brilliantly, sometimes they fail tragically.
 The machinists who have a high execution rate are paid higher than the machinist with a low execution rate.
 The difference between the two is that the high paid executioner changes one variable at a time in their problem solving while the other becomes lost changing multiple variables at once.

-I’m a mechanical engineer, not a machinist, but the problem solving is the same.
-Product development can’t be executed in parallel paths because all the variables are interdependent.
+I’m a mechanical engineer, not a machinist, but problem-solving is the same.
+Product development is tough to execute in parallel paths because all the variables are interdependent.
 Change one variable and it affects 5, 10 sometimes 100s of others depending on the complexity.

 Axiom 3: Though not obvious, develop effective people skills.